Soy milk vs. regular milk and skim milk, which milk is the better choice?

 Does skim milk contain calcium?

-Skim milk is fortified with vitamins A and D
+Skim milk is fortified with vitamins A and D.

 Natural whole milk contains vitamins A and D. Both of these vitamins are fat-soluble.
 However, the skimming process removes the fat from skim milk.
 So skim milk does lose a lot of these vitamins.

-However, some manufacturers may fortify milk with vitamin A and D, to compensate for the vitamins removed by skimming.
+However, some manufacturers may fortify milk with vitamin A and D to compensate for the vitamins removed by skimming.
 Other manufacturers may have a product range that labels the milk as enriched with vitamins A and D.

 Disadvantages of skim milk

-Manufacturers may add sugar to enhance the flavor
+Manufacturers may add sugar to enhance the flavor.

 Of course, if you just replace fat with sugar.
 It may lead to other problems such as hypoglycemia.
 Also, having a little fat in your diet may normalize your blood sugar.
-Therefore, replacing a diet balanced in healthy fat with one that is low in fat and higher in sugar may not be the best option.
+Therefore, replacing a diet balanced in healthy fat with one low in fat and higher in sugar may not be the best option.